dasakhilesh/dasakhilesh/README.md

 - 👋 Hi, I’m @dasakhilesh
 - 👀 I’m interested in Cybersecurity, AI Goverannce, AI security and Quantum
-- 🌱 I’m currently learning how GitHub can benifit Cybersecurity and AI Goverannce practicies
+- 🌱 I’m currently learning how GitHub can benefit me in my work on Cybersecurity and AI Goverannce practicies
 - 💞️ I’m looking to collaborate on Cybersecurity, AI Goverannce, AI security and Quantum
-- 📫 How to reach me das.akhilesh@yahoo.com
+- 📫 How to reach me das.akhilesh@yahoo.com or akhilesh.das@zohomail.com.au

 <!---
 dasakhilesh/dasakhilesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.